janverschelde/PHCpack/src/doc/source/about.rst

 -----

-To demonstrate the relevance of the software, PHCpack was released with a collection of about eight different polynomial systems, collected from the literature.
+To demonstrate the relevance of the software, PHCpack was released with a collection of about eighty different polynomial systems, collected from the literature.

 The papers listed below report the use of PHCpack in the fields of